cristobalgvera/docker-files/mongodb/README.md

 # MongoDB instance

-This Docker compose will create a MongoDB instance that will persist data inside a volume called `mongo_data`, meaning that every time this instance is removed, all the data will be saved and recovered if the instance is created again.
+This Docker compose will create a MongoDB instance that will persist data inside a volume called `mongodb_data`, meaning that every time this instance is removed, all the data will be saved and recovered if the instance is created again.